 - What we would need to do to achieve key goals.

 - How different roles and skills would (or would not) support that work.

 - And how to support students and other community members in taking on those roles.

-While the first year of the CACP will involve a great deal of experimentation, concrete focus areas include the following:
+While the first years of the CACP involve a great deal of experimentation, concrete focus areas include the following:

 - A yearlong paid fellowship program.

 - Working closely across departments, school units, and student groups.

 - Developing enhanced connections between alumni and students (and the school).

 - Pursuing ways to tangibly explore climate change from various lenses in the curriculum.